Chat Room Safety for Teens

 - Remember that what you say in a chat room or instant messaging session is live — you can’t take it back or delete it later.

-- Don’t say anything you wouldn’t want the public to know — this includes your full name, your address, phone number of other personal information.
+- Don’t say anything you wouldn’t want the public to know — this includes your full name, your address, phone number, or other personal information.

 - Don’t get together with someone you meet in a chat room.
 If you must, meet in a public place and bring along some friends.
 Don’t reveal your actual location or when and where you plan to hang out.

 - Choose a nickname that’s not sexually suggestive and doesn’t give away your real name.

 - If someone says or does something creepy — block them and don’t respond.

 - If the topic turns to sex, just sign out.
 That can often lead to somewhere you don’t want to go.

 Chat Room Safety Advice